coq/coq/doc/sphinx/language/gallina-specification-language.rst

 validated, the proof is generalized into a proof of forall , :token:`type` and the theorem is bound to the name :token:`ident` in the environment.

-.. exn:: The term @term has type @type which should be Set, Prop or Type
+.. exn:: The term @term has type @type which should be Set, Prop or Type.

-.. exn:: @ident already exists (Theorem)
+.. exn:: @ident already exists.
+   :name: @ident already exists.
+(Theorem)

    The name you provided is already defined.
 You have then to choose another name.